 This decision was a long time coming.
 I knew I wanted Julia to be my wife—long before I figured out how I’d ask.
 There was no doubt in my heart, just a matter of making it right.

 Once I had the ring, I started thinking about the perfect way to propose.
-At first, I planned to do it in Central Park during a spring break trip to New York.
-But then I realized—Julia had never seen snow.
-So we added Boston to the trip, and it quickly became our favorite stop.
+At first, I planned to do it in Central Park during a spring break trip.
+I realized—Julia had never seen snow.
+So I booked us a trip to Boston and New York.
+Julia had never been to either, and I had never been to Boston.

 That first day in Boston, we did a hop-on-hop-off tour around the city.
 It was cold, about 35°, but we were loving every second.
 When we got to the Boston Public Garden, it felt magical—quiet, romantic, with a bridge over a frozen pond.
-Julia said it reminded her of Central Park.
+We both felt that it looked just like Central Park.
 That’s when I knew.

 While we were on the bridge, she asked a woman passing by with a camera to take our picture.
 After a few shots, I quietly asked the woman to start recording.
 Julia thought we were just posing.
 But then I reached into my jacket, pulled out the ring, got down on one knee, and asked her to marry me.